Tuesday, August 5, 2014

 Resolved that it is the opinion of this Committee that the first Resolution be postponed to this day three weeks and that in the meantime a committee be appointed to prepare a Declaration to the effect of the said first resolution + least any time skid be lost in case the Congress agree to this resolution - Records of the Continental and Confederation Congresses National Archives

-Accordingly, on June 10th the following resolution was entered into the Journals for consideration of the Delegates:
+Thus, on June 10, the following resolution was entered into the Journals for delegates' consideration:

-The Rhode Island Delegates summed up these events to in a letter Governor Nicholas Cooke:
+The Rhode Island delegates encapsulated these developments in a letter to Governor Nicholas Cooke:

-A Committee of Five was chosen with Thomas Jefferson of Virginia being picked unanimously as its first member.
-Congress also chose John Adams, Benjamin Franklin, Robert R. Livingston, and Roger Sherman.
-The committee assigned Jefferson the task of producing a draft Declaration, as proposed in Thomas Paine’s Common Sense, for its consideration.
+A Committee of Five was appointed by Congress, with Thomas Jefferson of Virginia unanimously chosen as its first member.
+John Adams, Benjamin Franklin, Robert R. Livingston, and Roger Sherman were also selected.
+Jefferson was tasked by the committee with drafting a Declaration of Independence, a proposal inspired by Thomas Paine's Common Sense.

-John Adams in his autobiography recalls this of Jefferson’s selection as Chairman:
+In his autobiography, John Adams recalls Jefferson's selection as chairman:

-Jefferson's writing of the original draft took place in seventeen days between his appointment to the committee until the report of draft presented to Congress on June 28th.
-Thomas Jefferson drew heavily on George Mason's Virginia Declaration of Rights (passed on June 12, 1776), Common Sense, state and local calls for independence, and his own work on the Virginia Constitution.
+Jefferson completed his initial draft of the Declaration in seventeen days, drawing upon sources such as George Mason's Virginia Declaration of Rights (adopted on June 12, 1776), Common Sense, various state and local declarations for independence, and his work on the Virginia Constitution.

-Jefferson's original rough draft was first submitted to Benjamin Franklin and John Adams for their thoughts and changes.
-Jefferson wrote "… because they were the two members of whose judgments and amendments I wished most to have the benefit before presenting it to the Committee". [iv]
+Before submitting his draft to the committee, Jefferson shared it with Franklin and Adams for feedback.
+Jefferson later wrote, “… because they were the two members of whose judgments and amendments I wished most to have the benefit before presenting it to the Committee.” [iv]

-The entire committee reviewed the Declaration after Franklin and Adams's changes.
-After much discussion 26 additional changes were made from Jefferson's original draft.
-The Committee presented it to Congress on Friday June 28th which ordered it to lie on the table.
+The full committee reviewed the Declaration following Franklin and Adams's revisions.
+After extensive discussion, 26 additional amendments were made to Jefferson’s draft.
+The committee then presented the Declaration to Congress on Friday, June 28, where it was set aside for further consideration.

 "... genesis roughly speaking, is the first three sections of George Mason's immortal composition (Virginia Declaration of Rights), Thomas Jefferson's Preamble to the Virginia Constitution, and Richard Henry Lee's resolution..."[v]

-On June 29th a massive British fleet reached the entrance to the Hudson River.
-The British war fleet arrives in New York Harbor consisting of 30 battleships with 1200 cannon, 30,000 soldiers, 10,000 sailors, and 300 supply ships, under the command of General William Howe and his brother Admiral Lord Richard Howe.
+Meanwhile, on June 29, a massive British fleet arrived at the entrance of the Hudson River, bringing 30 battleships, 1,200 cannons, 30,000 soldiers, 10,000 sailors, and 300 supply ships under General William Howe and Admiral Lord Richard Howe.

 South Carolina and Pennsylvania voted against it.
 Delaware having but two members present, they were divided.
 The delegates for New York declared they were for it themselves, & were assured their constituents were for it, but that their instructions having been drawn near a twelvemonth before, when reconciliation was still the general object, they were enjoined by them to do nothing which should impede that object.
 They therefore thought themselves not justifiable in voting on either side, and asked leave to withdraw from the question, which was given them.

-On the morning of July 2, 1776 the New York Delegates wrote the newly elected Provincial Congress in NYC for instructions as the vote for independence was eminent.
+On the morning of July 2, 1776, the New York Delegates wrote to the New York Provincial Congress for further instructions, as the vote for independence was imminent:

 Gentleman,